Writers:Stephen King, Chase Palmer, Cary Fukunaga, Gary Dauberman

 Synopsis:This tale is one of my favorite stories from Stephen King.
 The narrative that got me naturally terrified of clowns and hateful of bullies.
 This second adaptation of Stephen King's novel is hands down the better version.
 There were buzz about this movie years before its release and the day to go watch it could not come soon enough.
 When I watched the miniseries, I always had to bury my face into my mother's skirt, that was back in 1990.
 This time around, I persuaded a super cute and strong El Salvadorian to go with me, and yes I was on the edge of my seat even with him present.
 It follows the storyline of seven friends who are tormented incessantly by this dancing clown named Pennywise unbeknownst to their parents.
 The cinematography was impeccable, the clown was a lot scarier even to a 80's baby, the kids' fears were implacable and so real, the antagonists were so well portrayed and demonized.
-Although, there were so many great horror films this year, IT had to be one of the most frightening movies, overall it grossed over 700 millions dollars worldwide against a 35 million dollars budget.
-Finally, I was on edge for days after watching that movie, that is the impact it had on me, clearly a winner in my book!
+Although, there were so many great horror films this year, "IT" had to be one of the most frightening movies. overall it grossed over 700 millions worldwide against a 35 million of dollars budget.
+I have to be honest, I was on edge for days after watching that movie, that is the impact it had on me, clearly a winner in my book!

 So grippingly scary!

 Starring:Daniel Kaluuya, Allison Williams, Bradley Whitford, Caleb Landry Jones